Annnykey/Test/README.md

 E-mails sending is supported with standart means of used framework, thus they've been implemented.
 For receiving e-mails Java Mail API was used.
 G-mail was used as mail service.
+For sending e-mails, username, password, hostname, port and protocol should be speciafied in application.properties Text, subject and "From" fields should be specified in email.properties Recepient data should be specified in config_send.properties Configuration of the email to get mails from sgould be specified in config_get.properties